madasar/ARDroneDocker/README.md

 The v2 SDK is included as a blob in this repo (~65MB) and can also be freely downloaded [from here](http://developer.parrot.com/docs/SDK2/ARDrone_SDK_2_0_1.zip).
 The SDK code is included here for convenience and retains the original licence(s).

-The alternative to using docker is to setup a Precise or Trusty virtual machine and use the Docker files as a guide to compile the sdk.
-The docker images take up around 900MB, and download ~150MB including this repository and automates most of the process.
-An Ubuntu VM image would take at least 10GB and require downloading at least a 1GB VM image and manaully compling the SDK.
+The alternative to using docker is to setup a Precise or Trusty virtual machine and use the Docker files as a guide to compile.
+The docker images take up around 900MB, downloads ~150MB and automates most of the process.
+An Ubuntu VM image would require  a 10GB virtual disk and require downloading at least a 1GB VM image, the SDK and build tools and then manually compling the SDK.

 ## Usage